Opinion | What Collins got right about supporting Jackson — and what she didn’t

 If Collins really wants to repair damage to the court, she might consider the following: Demand that Justice Clarence Thomas explain his refusal to recuse himself in Jan.
 6-related cases and promise to do so in the future; help pass legislation requiring justices to abide by the same code of ethics lower court judges must follow; and bar individual stock ownership by all federal judges.

 Moreover, Collins can help depoliticize the court by moving to eliminate lifetime tenure for Supreme Court justices, which would reduce incentives for senators to engage in cutthroat politics over court appointments.
 An 18-year term, for example, would limit the damage any one justice can do (ethically or jurisprudentially).
-It might even instill greater respect for precedent, as justices would understand that his or her wild deviations from past cases might vanish with new court personnel.
+It might even instill greater respect for precedent, as justices would understand that their wild deviations from past cases might vanish with new court personnel.

 Collins did the right thing in supporting Jackson’s confirmation, but she diagnosed the wrong problem with the nomination process.
 That said, some Democrats might seek her out to consider a bipartisan approach to solving the real problems with the Supreme Court before it loses its remaining credibility.